lsst-ts/ts_idl/README.rst

 * Make sure environment variable ``$SAL_WORK_DIR`` is defined.
 * Run ``make_idl_files.py sal_component_name1 [sal_component_name12 [...]]``.
   For example: ``make_idl_files.py Test Script ScriptQueue``

+To generate new enum files:

+* As of 2019-05-21 this is done manually; eventually it may be automated.
+* Inherit from enum.IntEnum so the values can more easily be treated as integers.
+* Use UPPERCASE for enum values.
+This is the python convention and avoids problems from using ``None`` as a value.
+* Match the XML exactly (other than case), to make the mapping between XML and python more obvious and to allow automatic generation someday.
+* No underscore between words, to simplify automatic generation.